-- the bank and insurance guarantees of 13,471 million euros and 1,486 million euros respectively relate to guarantees provided by banks/insurance companies for leases or concessions of the spaces on which the Group's infrastructure is based; - the bank guarantees totalling 163,500 million euros relate to guarantees provided by banks to Infratel under the Italy 5G Plan called "Densification" for the Temporary Grouping of Enterprises composed of INWIT as mandated and TIM and Vodafone as principals; In this context, INWIT received specular bank counter-guarantees totalling 111,180 million euros. - Finally, the bank guarantees amounting to a total of 4,869 million euros refer to guarantees provided by banks to the Municipality of Roma Capitale under the Rome 5G tender.
+- the bank and insurance guarantees of 13,471 million euros and 1,486 million euros respectively relate to the Group's infrastructure is based; - the bank guarantees totalling 163,500 million euros relate to guarantees provided by banks to Infratel counter-guarantees totalling 111,180 million euros. - by banks to the Municipality of Roma Capitale under the Rome 5G tender.